Senate Inquiry On Drug Prices Echoes Landmark Hearings Held 60 Years Ago

 "Now this is like saying that a dime is more potent than two nickels because you can use one coin instead of two," he said.

-Companies often worked not to develop breakthrough medicine but to take an existing product and "modify the original drug just enough to get a patentable alternative," said Dr. Frederick Meyers, a pharmacology professor at what later became the University of California-San Francisco.
+Companies often worked not to develop breakthrough medicines but to take an existing product and "modify the original drug just enough to get a patentable alternative," said Dr. Frederick Meyers, a pharmacology professor at what later became the University of California, San Francisco.

-In contrast to the nonstop consumer TV commercials of today, ads for prescription medicines in 1960 were aimed at doctors and hospitals, appearing in medical journals.
+In contrast to the nonstop consumer-focused TV commercials of today, ads for prescription medicines in 1960 were aimed at doctors and hospitals and appeared in medical journals.

 Even those were deemed aggressive.
 A committee staffer dumped out a huge pile of samples, ads and flyers that a Minnesota doctor said he had received in only one month.

-Maybe if the companies spent less on ads, armies of salesmen and "expensive stock options" for executives, Kefauver suggested, "you could lower the price of drugs, too."
+Maybe if the companies spent less on ads, armies of salesmen and "expensive stock options" for executives, Kefauver suggested, "you could lower the price of drugs too."

 Senators proposed sweeping solutions.